frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise1.md

 # 1A: Onshape Fundamentals - Section 3
 ## Exercise 1: Rivets

-Obviously we can't do everything in our part studios, modeling everything individually would take a lot of time.
-This is where assemblies come into play.
+Modeling every detail in a part studio can be time-consuming.
+This is where assemblies come in.

 ---